rage hug solidarity, 2025–ongoing

 The back corner of a bench painted in an orange-red color sits on an outdoor patio floor.
 Words are engraved into the bench, such as “no no to stairs” and “refusal seating”.

-• About: This bench is a collaboration with Lukaza Branfman-Verissimo.
-We both have a shared love and appreciation of seating.
+This bench is a collaboration with Lukaza Branfman-Verissimo.
+Lukaza and I wrote about this project: “We both have a shared love and appreciation of seating.
 In 2023, Lukaza made a series of dremeled stools as part of a project of theirs, called Rituals Here.
 Each stool held words that described forms of collectivity, inviting participants to be a part of an active archiving process of making rubbings.
-I fell in love with this idea, made many rubbings from the stools, and we’ve been dreaming about making a rubbings-bench ever since.
-Together we crafted a long list of over one hundred words and carefully placed them into a beautiful poem list to draw from.
+Together we made a rubbings-bench crafted from a long list of over one hundred words carefully placed into a poem list to draw from.
 The words on this bench combine access tools and liberation strategies/solidarity forms.
 It’s a mix of our writing and a mix of our handwriting.
-Each rubbing sets our words into action.
+Each rubbing sets our words into action.”

-Commissioned for Healing: Art and Institutional Care at La Trobe Art Institute, Victoria, Australia
+Commissioned for Healing: Art and Institutional Care at La Trobe Art Institute, Victoria, Australia.

-• Year: 2025 - ongoing
+• Year: 2025–ongoing

-• Materials: Wood, paint, crayons, newsprint, an edition of 2 + 2 APS
+• Materials: Wood, paint, crayons, newsprint,

 • Fabrication: Jensen Tjhung